LeGrad: An Explainability Method for Vision Transformers via Feature Formation Sensitivity: Overview

 \section{Overview}

-In this supplementary material, we first provide in section \ref{sup:sec:demo} a link to a demo of our novel method, LeGrad, showcasing its practical application.
-Detailed information regarding the implementation, including pre-trained weights and baseline methodologies for comparative evaluation, is presented in section \ref{supp:sec:implementations}.
-An expanded evaluation of LeGrad's performance, specifically on Vision Transformers (ViT) trained with the ImageNet dataset, is documented in section \ref{supp:sec:results}.
-Section \ref{supp:sec:perturbation_ex} offers a visual representation of the perturbation benchmarks utilized to assess the efficacy of various explainability approaches.
-Additional qualitative examples are provided in section \ref{supp:sec:qualitative_ex} to further illustrate the capabilities of our method.
-Lastly, section \ref{supp:sec:disclaimer} includes a disclaimer addressing the use of personal and human subjects data within our research.
+In this supplementary material, we first provide in section~\ref{supp:sec:implementations} detailes regarding the implementation, including pre-trained weights, baseline methodologies, and necessary adaptations for applying GradCAM to Vision Transformers (ViT).
+An expanded evaluation of LeGrad's performance, specifically on Vision Transformers trained with the ImageNet dataset, is documented in section~\ref{supp:sec:results}.
+Section~\ref{supp:sec:perturbation_ex} offers a visual representation of the perturbation benchmarks utilized to assess the efficacy of various explainability approaches, along with additional qualitative examples in section~\ref{supp:sec:qualitative_ex} to further illustrate the capabilities of our method.
+Section~\ref{supp:sec:grad_distr} further explores the gradient distribution across layers for different models and datasets.
+Furthermore, section~\ref{supp:sec:sanity_check} conducts a sanity check using the FunnyBirds Co-12 setup to evaluate the robustness of our explainability method.
+Lastly, section~\ref{supp:sec:disclaimer} includes a disclaimer on the use of personal and human subject data within our research.